Why Compare Retirement Planning and Mountain Biking?

 - May is National Bike Month, so the timing is right as more and more people are looking for new ways to get outdoors during physical/social isolation.
 Amidst the economic downturn, bike sales are booming as bike shops across the country have wait-lists for any bikes under $1,000.
 These include fitness bikes, commuter bikes, at-home trainers, and lower-priced entry-level mountain bikes.

 - Mountain biking is being taken up by more and more with folks near retirement age.
 According to mountain biking website singletracks.com, 26% of mountain bikers are 45-64 years old, an over-representation compared to the general population.
-Even retired NBA Star, Reggie Miller, is now an avid mountain biker competing in mountain bike races.
+You can see examples of more and more folks discovering mountain biking in retirement.
+Retired NBA Star, Reggie Miller, is now an avid mountain biker competing in mountain bike races.

 - Admittedly, we’re biased.
 Both Myself, and one of our financial advisors, Wayne Robinson, love to mountain bike.
 I have only been riding trails for a little over a year, but Wayne is a seasoned expert.
 He has taken some epic pictures from his rides all over the country and the world.